-This is the most popular post in my blog.
+For years this has been the most popular post within my entire blog.

 Little wonder that is.

 For more than two years I’ve championed the concept of growth through leveraging marketing assets that already exist within companies.

 Unfortunately this concept is a hard sale to make.
 Most small business owners and c-level executives I’ve spoken with have convinced themselves that increased cash flow comes from increasing corporate debt.

 Now that the credit crunch has hit, a few business owners and executives have begun considering alternatives to financing to increase cash flow.
 Still though, most remain self-convinced that increasing debt is the way to go.

 Well, here’s a truth bankers don’t want businesses to know: business capital doesn’t have to come from third-party sources such as venture capitalists, bankers, or other financiers.
 And it doesn’t require selling off receivables at some god-awful loss either.

 Seems every few months someone makes a comment reflecting they’ve bought into the ‘borrow borrow borrow’ propaganda.
 For example just last week I was conducting an exploratory session with a new business owner.
 He had purchased an established but now failing company.
 One of the concerns he expressed during our session was how tough the credit crunch has made it for businesses to get financing.
 He was at his ropes end, struggling with potentially going under after just a few months of trying to dig solid roots.

 He had spent the better part of his company’s short history chasing bankers and lenders to no avail.
 Now that the credit crunch had hit, he was suffering.
 What was he convinced he needed?
 More debt.
 His entire viewpoint of cash flow was based on acquiring debt.
 Finding fast ways to make more money without spending more on ads never entered his mind.
 And he was resistant to hearing about it.
 In fact, he argued that nothing would work for his industry aside from making random b2b unsolicited in-person sales calls.
 What a huge waste of time.